siobhan008-stack/Gym/README.md

 ## Bugs:
 There are some responsive display issues which I would like to fix but didn't have time.
-Menus should all display correct pages.
+Menus should all display correct pages however.

 ## Deployment:
 - The website is hosted on Github Pages.